 If you’re planning to grow your determinate tomatoes in pots, check out this post on The Best Method on How to Grow Tomatoes in Pots.

 If you’re planting them outside, make sure to do so well after the last average frost date!

-Though determinate tomatoes need less support than indeterminate tomatoes, it can be a good idea to use some stakes to help keep the plants upright once they start to grow their fruit, especially if the weight makes the plant lean sideways.
+Though determinate tomatoes need less support than indeterminate tomatoes, it can be a good idea to use some tomato stakes or cages to help keep the plants upright once they start to grow their fruit, especially if the weight makes the plant lean sideways.
 Remember that just because the plants themselves are small, it doesn’t mean their fruit will be, and tomatoes get heavy!